International cooperation projects

 Contact

-Advisor, Cooperation and International Partnerships
+Advisor on International Cooperation and Partnerships

 joanie.dionne-rheaume@bi.ulaval.ca